wp-plugins/rating-widget/readme.txt

 == Installation ==

-Upload the plugin to your blog and activate it.
-Then, follow the instructions.
+1. Upload the plugin to your blog.
+2. Accept the Terms of Use and the Privacy Policy.
+3. Done!

 == Screenshots ==